Please update your Flash player to see this menu.

 Map to Morro Strand State Beach: Here's a Google map to Morro Strand State Beach.
 If you look at the satellite view, you'll get a good aerial picture of the campgrounds here.

-Morro Strand camping fees: There are no hookups at the Morro Strand camping ground.
-Therefore, all tents, RV's, camper vans, etc. are charged the non-hookup fee of $35/night.
+Morro Strand camping fees: Rates for the non-hookup campsites begin at $35/night.
+There are also now hook-up sites at Morro Strand which, of course, cost a bit more.
+There is also a $8 reservation fee which, although hefty, will give you peace of mind that you'll actually get a spot at this popular camping location.
 (Note: There is no longer an off-season discount rate at the Morro Strand campground.)
 The maximum length accepted here is 24 feet long (plus hitch, for a total of 27 feet.)
 However, longer vehicles may pay for two adjoining spaces.
 Generators are allowed to be used during the hours of 10 am until 8 pm.

 Morrow Strand website: Here's a link to the Morro Strand State Beach section of the California State Parks website.